vsilagy/todo-app/README.md

 ### Features

-- add todos to list
+- add and remove todos
+- check todos
+- filter by "active" and "completed"
+- clear completed todos
+- save to localStorage
+- darkMode

 ## Built with: